 • Keep messages to 1 to 2 sentences.

 • Avoid people having to look in another location for more information.
-If this can't be avoided, use a “Learn more” link.
+If this can't be avoided, use a link to support content.

 Do